Hifi Zine

 Technical and DIY

-Articles that explain or educate readers on one or more technical aspects of the hobby, and article on DIY projects.
-Submissions from industry members are welcomed, as are those by any audiophile who has completed an audio project build.
+Articles that explain or educate readers on one or more technical aspects of the hobby.
+Technical articles from industry members are welcomed, as are those by any audiophile who has completed an audio project build.

 Editor: John Reekie.